kadaan/ansible-role-node/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    node_versions: []

+Node versions you would like to make sure are installed by nodenv.

     node_npm_global_packages: []

 Global NPM packages you would like to make sure are installed.